vitalvas/pysitemap/README.rst

 PySitemap
 =========

-A Python library for generating sitemap
+A Python library for generating a sitemap